Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-RlSL5DONzns.md

 # [December 19th, 2019 Livestream](../2019-12-19.md)
 ## Q&A: Does it mean we get Goats?
 https://www.youtube.com/watch?v=RlSL5DONzns
-This question was possibly duplicated with a more recent answer: March 2nd, 2021 Livestream Q&A: Is there a Goat hidden in Satisfactory? [https://www.youtube.com/watch?v=B2zcLGZLwJU](https://www.youtube.com/watch?v=B2zcLGZLwJU)
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: When can we get a Goat in Satisfactory?](./yt-KlD55eNxra0.md) [https://www.youtube.com/watch?v=KlD55eNxra0](https://www.youtube.com/watch?v=KlD55eNxra0)

 ### Topics